sheldonhull/sheldonhull.hugo/content/blog/2021-02-09-working-with-powershell-objects-to-create-yaml.md

 Ideally, use Chef, Ansible, Saltstack, DSC, or another tool to do this.
 However, sometimes you just need some flexible options for generating this type of content dynamically.
 Hopefully, you'll find this useful in your PowerShell magician journey and save some time.

 I've already found it useful in flipping json content for various tools back and forth. 🎉

+A few scenarios that tooling like yq might prove useful could be:

+- convert simple query results from json to yaml and store in git as config
+- Flip an SSM Json doc to yaml
+- Review a complex json doc by flipping to yaml for more readable syntax
+- Confusing co-workers by flipping all their cloudformation from yaml to json or yaml from json.
+(If you take random advice like this and apply, you probably deserve the aftermath this would bring 🤣.)